Your Thermostat Wiring Step by Step Guide

 Why You Might Need to Replace the Thermostat

-There are three common reasons to replace a thermostat.
+According to our research, there are three common reasons to replace a thermostat:

-• Your HVAC system won’t start or it won’t stop: Broken thermostat wiring or terminals prevent the HVAC components from getting the signal to start.
-A miscalibrated thermostat will misread the temperature and not start the system when it should or start it when it should not.
+1. HVAC system won't start or stop: Broken thermostat wiring or terminals can prevent the HVAC components from receiving the signal to start.
+A miscalibrated thermostat may misread the temperature and fail to start the system when it should or start it when it shouldn't.

-• Hot and cold swings: A faulty thermostat can cause heating and cooling cycles to run too long or too short leading to temperature fluctuations.
+2. Hot and cold swings: A faulty thermostat can cause heating and cooling cycles to run too long or too short, leading to temperature fluctuations.

-Finally, you might want the convenience and potential energy savings of a programmable thermostat or a WiFi thermostat like the Nest, Ecobee or Honeywell Lyric.
+3. Upgrading to a programmable or WiFi thermostat: You may want the convenience and potential energy savings of a programmable thermostat or a WiFi thermostat like the Nest, Ecobee, or Honeywell Lyric.

 Tools & Specs to Keep in Mind